The Three Faces of Iblis

 The Traditional Face of Iblis

-The motive is hiraeth, origins, lineage, or descent.
+The motive is nativity, origins, or descent.